Vietnam.vn - Nền tảng quảng bá Việt Nam

 Public transport planning is also a part of the overall planning of modern urban planning.
 How does the operation of metro line 1 in Ho Chi Minh City affect modern urban life?

-The establishment of a metro and bus system covering the inner city opens up new opportunities to help people change their way of living and working in a more sustainable and environmentally friendly way.
+The formation of a metro and bus system covering the inner city opens up new opportunities to help people change their way of living and working in a more sustainable and environmentally friendly way.

 The role and necessity of metro in the future development of Ho Chi Minh City?